nuriavalsells/MDEF/docs/about/me.md

 # Get to know me
-Hello, my name is Nuria Valsells Vilalta, and I’m excited to introduce you to my MDEF documenation page.
+Hello, my name is Núria Valsells Vilalta, and I’m excited to introduce you to my MDEF documenation page.

 ![](../images/ImageLogo.png){ width="400" }